Henrie Adams: Biography

-In 1989, Adams accepted the position of conductor of the Orchestra and Symphonic Band of La Artística of Buñol.
-For three decades, this role became the centerpiece of his career, resulting in a fruitful and enduring collaboration that garnered numerous awards - like the highest award in the highest category at the WMC in 2001-, honorable mentions, and a prolific discography.
-He also conducted world premieres of works for band, such as Teo Aparicio-Barberán's States of Mind, his second symphony for band, and Johan de Meij's Symphony No. 3 "Planet Earth", a choral symphony with women's choir, both 2007, and Marc van Delft's Celebration Symphony, Op.
+Adams recorded numbers of CDs and DVDs with the Banda Sinfónica de la Sociedad Musical "La Artística".
+In May 2022, he conducted Royal Military Band Johan Willem Friso on the occasion of the 50th anniversary of the Adams Music Centre in Ittervoort; they played the premiere of Nitescence Crépusculaire by Alexandre Kosmicki.
+He conducted world premieres of works for band, such as Teo Aparicio-Barberán's States of Mind, his second symphony for band, and Johan de Meij's Symphony No. 3 "Planet Earth", a choral symphony with women's choir, both 2007, and Marc van Delft's Celebration Symphony, Op.
 140, in 2008.
 Thomas Trachsel dedicated his Symphonie No. 2 "von der Angst unserer Zeit" to Adams, who conducted the international premiere in April 2009.